oleh17v/Quantum-Internship-Test-Task/CV_Task/README.md

 ```
 ### 2. Using Google Colab

 If you are using **Google Colab**, you don't need to worry about the environment setup or installing the kernel.
 Just open the notebook and connect to the Colab runtime.
+But don't forget to have image_matching_algorithm.py script in your directory.

 ### 3. Install Jupyter Kernel (for Local Development)
 ```bash